Somerton, Norfolk

 The church of West Somerton St Mary is one of 124 existing round-tower churches in Norfolk.

 Notable residents

 In the churchyard is the grave of Robert Hales, the Norfolk Giant.
-He was born in the village in 1820 and one of nine children.
-Eventually reaching 7 ft 8 in and over 32 st, he worked in the circus world, met Queen Victoria and retired to a pub in London.
+He was born in the village in 1820 as one of nine children.
+Eventually reaching 7 ft 8 in and over 32 st, he worked in the circus world, met Queen Victoria, and retired to a pub in London.
 As his health worsened he returned to Norfolk, where he died in 1863.